 That made a Scripture come to mind: “For we do not have a high priest who cannot sympathize with our weaknesses, but One who has been tempted in all things as we are, yet without sin.”
 (Hebrews 4:15).
 Jesus, our high priest, is well-acquainted with my weaknesses.
 Weakness, in the original Greek, is astheneia.
 Helps Word Studies defines it as “an ailment that deprives someone of enjoying or accomplishing what they would like to do.”
 For Gwendolyn, her mitochondrial disease deprives her of mobility (among other things).
 Spiritually speaking, my weakness is sin, and it deprives me of the life I really want to live.

 Jesus did not come to mock my weakness or to leave me in it.
 Instead, He came to walk me through it, with the power that He can provide.
 I certainly have my part to do, but, similar to Gwendolyn, my ability to walk the Christian life is severely hampered.
 I must have help.
 Thankfully, the indwelling Holy Spirit is there cheering me on: “In the same way the Spirit also helps our weakness; for we do not know how to pray as we should, but the Spirit Himself intercedes for us with groanings too deep for words” (Romans 8:26).
-I may not even understand my I am struggling, but the Spirit knows exactly how to set my feet for the next step I need to take.
+I may not even understand why I am struggling, but the Spirit knows exactly how to set my feet for the next step I need to take.

 A gait trainer is designed so that the person using it may gradually walk on their own.
 Supports and restraints can be removed.
 The wheels can be loosened from a single direction to allow movement in all directions.
 However, it may also remain to allow for a degree of movement and freedom that someone like Gwendolyn might never achieve on her own.
 Paul saw this same dynamic at work in his faith.
 When God would not remove the “thorn” from his flesh, He told Paul, “My grace is sufficient for you, for power is perfected in weakness.”
 Paul, instead of wallowing in his weakness, proclaimed: “Most gladly, therefore, I will rather boast about my weaknesses, so that the power of Christ may dwell in me” (2 Corinthians 12:9).
 Paul is not boasting about sin as his weakness here, yet, I think the principle still applies.
 It is when I accept God’s help with my weakness that I can fully understand (and proclaim!)
 His powerful grace toward me.